shaunchua94/Projects/README.md

 # Contents Page
 Welcome!

-<br> Projects are classified based on the nature of the algorithms used, and are listed in increasing order of complexity.
+<br> Projects are classified based on the nature of the algorithms used, and are generally listed in increasing order of complexity.

 ## Regression
 1. Advising an Ecommerce Business
 2. Predicting Boston Housing Prices
+3. Predicting Ames Housing Prices

 ## Classification